pay-theory/payment-components/src/DEVREADME.md

       };
 /**
 * optionally set the fee mode for Card and ACH
-* by default SURCHARGE mode is used
+* by default INTERCHANGE mode is used
 * SERVICE_FEE mode is available only when enabled by Pay Theory
-* SURCHARGE mode applies a fee of 2.9% + $0.30
+* INTERCHANGE mode applies a fee of 2.9% + $0.30
 * to be deducted from original amount
 * SERVICE FEE mode calculates a fee based on predetermined parameters
 * and adds it to the original amount
 **/
-const FEE_MODE = window.paytheory.SURCHARGE
+const FEE_MODE = window.paytheory.INTERCHANGE

 // create a place to store the SDK details let myPayTheory